Dudukun/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-Using your previous exercise command, write a Bash script that displays lines containing the bash word, thus allowing you to easily get the PID of your Bash process.
+Write a Bash script that stops 4-to_infinity_and_beyond process.